-Chairman of the Board: Segregation of duties as recommended by the auditor is understandable; however, not financially advisable.
-The addition of payroll staff to accomplish these recommendations is not justifiable for the cost efficiency in operations of the Canton-Longdale Emergency Medical Service District.
-Both the Director and the Office Manager receive mail and deliveries, opens mail and deliveries, and makes deposits.
-The process of checks and balances between the business office and the Board has a proven track record of success without encumbering the service with additional payroll expense.
+Chairman of the Board: Segregation of duties as recommended by the Auditor is understandable, however, not financially advisable.
+The addition of payroll staff to accomplish these recommendations is not justifiable for the cost efficiency in operations of the Canton-Longdale EMS.
+Both Director and the Office Manager receive mail and deliveries, open mail, and deliveries, and make deposits.
+The processes of checks and balances between the business office and the EMS Board has a proven track record of success without encumbering the service with additional payroll expense.